 The VIRTIS EGSE contains a PDSviewer software written in C able to access and display the formatted VIRTIS data files.
 This software is not portable (Windows only) and will not be distributed outside the science team.

 The VIRTIS team maintains an IDL software library to read Virtis PDS files, including data files and related files such as transfer functions.

-This library is being delivered to PSA, in the subdirectory DOCUMENT, with a document explaining its content and usage.
+This library is being delivered to PSA with a document explaining its content and usage.